cs221-s22/cs221-s22.github.io/help.markdown

 | [{{person.name}}](mailto:{{person.email}}) ({{person.role}}) | {{person.office_hours}}) |
 {% endfor %}

-If our regular office hours don't match your schedule, please contact us on Piazza to make an appointment at a mutually available time.
+If our regular office hours don't match your schedule, please contact us on CampusWire to make an appointment at a mutually available time.

 ### CS Tutoring Center